Sylius/Sylius/docs/book/index.rst

 Installation
 ------------

-The installation chapter is of course a comprehent guide to installing Sylius on your machine, but it also provides a general instruction on upgrading Sylius in your project.
+The installation chapter is of course a comprehensive guide to installing Sylius on your machine, but it also provides a general instruction on upgrading Sylius in your project.

 .. toctree::